hashicorp/terraform-provider-random/website/docs/r/string.html.md

   in random string.

 * `override_special` - (Optional) Supply your own list of special characters to use for string generation.
-This overrides characters list in the special argument.
+This overrides the default character list in the special argument.
 The special argument must still be set to true for any overwritten characters to be used in generation.